- Simple AccessAllows reading public data

 - Authorized AccessAllows access to both public and private data

 Requires both authentication and authorization

 All API calls on the Toornament APIs require your application to be authenticated.
 When accessing private data, your application must also be authorized to access the data.
-For example, accessing public tournament information would not require authorization, but accessing the user's registrations would.
+For example, accessing public tournament information does not require authorization, but accessing the user's registrations does.

 All API endpoints must use either simple or authorized access type.
 Some API endpoints will only be available with an authorized access.

 The simple access allows your application to read public data without requiring a particular authorization.
 You can not however write or update any information and private data can not be accessed.

 A simple access only requires your application to be authenticated.
 This is performed by using the API key that is provided in your application profile.

 The authorized access allows reading and modifying user data, both private and public.
 You may still be limited to the operations granted by the user's permissions.

 An authorized access requires your application to be both authenticated and authorized.
 Such authorization is accomplished by using the OAuth 2 protocol.